Share it

 First ski lesson- What to wear?

-Since the weather on mountains can be tricky, our advice is to dress in layers.
+Since the weather in the mountains can be tricky, our advice is to dress in layers.
 It’s important to be prepared for the weather and temperature changes.
-It might look like it’s sunny outside, however, wind can make you regret for choosing to spend a vacation skiing.
+It might look like it’s sunny outside, however, strong and cold wind can make you regret choosing to learn skiing during your holiday.
 Therefore, we advise you to check the list of the following equipment for your first ski lesson.

 Ski pants, boots and, jacket

-One of the most important ski equipment present ski pants, boots, and jacket that will protect you from cold weather, snow, and wind.
-We highly recommend you to find the warm, padded jacket, specially made for mountain conditions that will be waterproof and windproof at the same time.
+Ski pants, boots, and jacket will protect you from cold weather, snow, and wind.
+We highly recommend you to find a warm, padded jacket, specially made for mountain conditions that will be waterproof and windproof at the same time.

 Ski socks

 Ski socks need to keep your feet dry and warm.
 There is a common misconception that cotton socks will make your feet warm.
-Cotton did not approve to be a good temperature regulator.
+But cotton underwear is not a good temperature regulator.
 Therefore, we advise you to always wear wool socks or some other thermal socks.
 Since modern ski boots are well insulated, you’ll not probably need thick socks.
 Thin socks are suitable for circulating warm air inside the boots.

 Water-resistant and breathable mittens or gloves are definitely ‘a must’ in order to keep your hands dry and warm.
 They’re certainly one of the most needed ski details.